SmithWillSuffice/ohanga-pai/content/blog/71_milieu_of_milei.md

 options, because libertarianism is inconsistent with a government monopoly on the currency and law.
 But they can never do without a quasi-police state to enforce their policies.
-They inevitably choose the fashy elements that are anti-liberal because they prefer the (fake) "free market" aka. sell to the highest bidders (which is pro-inflationary, so...
+They inevitably choose the fashy elements that are anti-liberal because they prefer the (fake) "free market" --- aka. rich get richer Pareto dynamics, aka. sell to the highest bidders (which is pro-inflationary, so...
 LOL)

 <table style="border-collapse: collapse; border=0;">
     <colgroup>